AdriaPadilla/spotixplore/README.md

 This tool has been created to explore the possibilities of the Spotify WEB API, and more concertedly, the way in which music is recommended and related.
 Spotixplore provides a bunch of metrics for each song, in order to develop patterns that allow a better understanding of the operation of Spotify, as well as the study of music production and consumption and the effect on users.

 ## 2. Limitations
-Spotify applies some limitations If you are interested in limitations. visit:
+Spotify applies some limitations.

+If you are interested in limitations. visit:

 https://developer.spotify.com/documentation/web-api/